Azure/CARML-Learn/docs/wiki/Lab 9 - Interoperability.md

 1. Navigate to the `.azuredevops/pipelineVariables` folder.
 You will find a YAML file titled `global.variables.yml`.
 Open the file and update the `serviceConnection` to `AzureConnection` and save the file

 1. Navigate to the `tools/AzureDevOps` folder.
-You will find a Powershell file titled `Register-AzureDevOpsPipeline.ps1`.
+You will find a PowerShell file titled `Register-AzureDevOpsPipeline.ps1`.

 1. Right-click on the `ConvertTo-ARMTemplate.ps1` file, and select copy path